gollum18/Poker-Project/README.md

 5.)
 Finally, open a command prompt (if on windows) or a terminal (if on Linux) and navigate to the "src" folder

 6.)
-Once there tpye this command without quotes...
+Once there type this command without quotes...

 "python play.py" (if on Windows)